August 30, 2024 · fp, go and language

 Package warp provides a collection of experimental Monad implementations in Go.

-Before we proceed, it's important to acknowledge that Go's core strengths lie in imperative programming rather than functional abstractions like monads.
-For most use cases, the rate package is likely a more suitable option than implementing a monad to abstract over channels.
-Nonetheless, exploring the monadic approach provides valuable insights.
-Let's begin by briefly comparing polymorphism in Haskell and Go.
+Before we dive in, it's worth noting that Go's core strengths are rooted in imperative programming rather than functional abstractions like Monads.
+For example, if you're only interested in batching or delaying incoming data, the rate package is likely more suitable than implementing a Monad to manage channels.
+Nonetheless, exploring monadic patterns provides valuable insights.
+Let's begin by comparing polymorphism in Haskell and Go.

 Polymorphism in Haskell